 What is the ideal temperature for a dry sauna?

 A dry sauna uses heat and the surrounding building materials to create the typical “sauna” experience, and there should be minimal humidity.

-This is the hottest type of sauna as all the detoxifying benefits you get from the increased sweat and elevated body temperature come entirely from the ambient temperature of the room.
+This is the hottest type of sauna, as all the detoxifying benefits you get from the increased sweat, and elevated body temperature come entirely from the room’s ambient temperature.

 Can a sauna be 200 degrees?

 While most dry sauna temperature recommendations top out at 190°F, is it possible to go higher?